Team-Hash-Hackers/oompa-loomba-crud/README.md

 * Jasypt Spring Boot (For encryption)
 * Reactor (Reactive Programming)
 * Apache Commons
-* Embedded Mongo DB (For Development and Test Environment)
-* Mongo Docker Container (For Staging Environment)
 * OpenAPI (Swagger Documentation)
 * Docker (For containerization)
 * Docker Compose (For Deployment)

-The Above tools and technology stack specifications are find in the document [HELP.md](https://github.com/riyas90cse/oompa-loomba-crud/blob/main/documentations/HELP.md) from `documentations` folder.
+The Above tools and technology stack specifications are found in the document [HELP.md](https://github.com/riyas90cse/oompa-loomba-crud/blob/main/documentations/HELP.md) from `documentations` folder.

 ##### Execute the application:
 The app uses JasyptSpringBoot for encrypting plain text in the application properties.
 The encryption requires environment based password.
 The spring boot application has two profiles defined.